moonrepo/moon/packages/cli/README.md

 #### Organization

 - **Project graph** - Generates a project graph for dependency and dependent relationships.
-- **Project boundaries** - Enforces boundaries to eliminate cycles and reduce indirection.
+- **Code generation** - Easily scaffold new applications, libraries, tooling, and more!
 - **Dependency workspaces** - Works alongside package manager workspaces so that projects have distinct dependency trees.
 - **Ownership metadata** - Declare an owner, maintainers, support channels, and more, for LDAP or